MIC-DKFZ/napari-voxtell/README.md

 ## Important: Image Orientation and Spacing

-> [!WARNING]
-> **Image Orientation (Critical)**
-> Images **must be in RAS orientation** to ensure correct anatomical localization and avoid left-right confusion.
-VoxTell was trained on images automatically reoriented to RAS using [this nibabel reader](https://github.com/MIC-DKFZ/nnUNet/blob/86606c53ef9f556d6f024a304b52a48378453641/nnunetv2/imageio/nibabel_reader_writer.py#L101).
-While napari-voxtell attempts to handle this automatically, orientation mismatches can cause segmentation errors.
+- ⚠️ **Image Orientation (Critical)**: For correct anatomical localization (e.g., distinguishing left from right), images **must be in RAS orientation**.
+VoxTell was trained on data reoriented using [this specific reader](https://github.com/MIC-DKFZ/nnUNet/blob/86606c53ef9f556d6f024a304b52a48378453641/nnunetv2/imageio/nibabel_reader_writer.py#L101).
+While this plugin attempts to handle reorientation under the hood, mismatches can be a source of error.
+An easy way to test for this is if a simple prompt like "liver" fails and segments e.g. parts of the spleen instead.
->
-> **How to detect orientation issues:** If a simple prompt like "liver" fails or partially segments the spleen instead, the image orientation is likely incorrect.
-VoxTell does **not** perform mirroring or orientation correction internally.

-> [!NOTE]
-> **Image Spacing**
-> VoxTell does **not resample** images to a standardized spacing during inference.
-Uncommon voxel spacings (e.g., very high-resolution brain MRI with ~0.5mm isotropic resolution) may lead to degraded performance.
-If you observe poor results on high- or low-resolution data, consider resampling to a more typical clinical spacing (e.g., 1.5×1.5×1.5 mm³) before processing.
+- **Image Spacing**: The model does not resample images to a standardized spacing for faster inference.
+Performance may degrade on images with very uncommon voxel spacings (e.g., super high-resolution brain MRI).
+In such cases, consider resampling the image to a more typical clinical spacing (e.g., 1.5×1.5×1.5 mm³) before segmentation.

 ## Installation